ml-tuw/ml-tuw.github.io/README.md

 docker run -p 4000:4000 -v .:/src ml.github.io:latest
 ```

+# to add a new group member
+- Add the group member to `_data/peoplenl.yml`, creating an identifier for them
+- Add the identifier and additional information to `_data/group/wien.csv`
+- Add the last name to the `grep -e` list of last names in `update_bibliography.sh`

 # to update our list of publications

 Our publications are extracted from repositum.tuwien.ac.at.
 If you want them to appear on our webpage, add them to repositum first and get them accepted ;)